CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: CP-Semigroups over monoids

 \section{CP-Semigroups over monoids}

 In these notes we are interested in dilations of CP-semigroups $T=\bfam{T_t}_{t\in\bS}$ on unital \nbd{C^*}algebras $\cB$ that are indexed by a monoid $\bS$.
 While our primary interest is to construct such dilations, it is also indispensable to find out which necessary conditions on the CP-semigroup arise from the assumption that $T$ \it{does} admit a dilation.
-For instance, when when $T_t=\ep\circ\vt_t\circ i$ (as in Diagram \eqref{1stdil}), it is forced that all $T_t$ are contractions.
+For instance, when $T_t=\ep\circ\vt_t\circ i$ (as in Diagram \eqref{1stdil}), it is forced that all $T_t$ are contractions.

 CP-Semigroups come shipped with \it{subproduct systems}; \nbd{E}semigroups on $\sB^a(E)$ come shipped with \it{product systems}; in the construction of a dilating \nbd{E}semigroup the problem to \it{transform} the subproduct system into a product system, plays a crucial role.
 We shall investigate these topics and how they have to be modified in this generality in the subsequent sections.
-In the present section we fix some notations and we discuss the concept of \it{dilation} in general, before fixing a certain type, the so-called \it{weak} dilations, and among those we put emphasis on the so-called \it{strong} ones.
+In the present section, fixing also some notations, we discuss the concept of \it{dilation} briefly in general.
+Soon, we restrict our attention to the so-called \it{weak} dilations.
+Among the weak dilations we put emphasis on the so-called \it{strong} ones.
 Examples for non-strong weak dilations will haunt us throughout these notes.
-It turns out in Section \ref{DilSPSpSEC} that strong dilations come along with a \it{superproduct system} containing the subproduct system of the CP-semigroup.
-Only in terms of superproduct systems we will be able to define \it{good} dilations, sitting in between strong and weak ones.
+Only in Section \ref{DilSPSpSEC}, it turns out that strong dilations come along with a \it{superproduct system} containing the subproduct system of the CP-semigroup, and only then we define \it{good} dilations as dilations sharing that property; good dilations sit strictly in between strong and weak ones.
 The superproduct system of a dilation need not be a product system; the question whether or not it embeds into a product system is key.

 \lf Let us fix a monoid $\bS$.
-Recall from the introduction (and see there for all related and other conventions) that a semigroup over $\bS$ on a set $\cB$ is a monoid map $t\mapsto T_t$ from $\bS$ into the maps on $\cB$, that is, $T_{st}=T_s\circ T_t$ and $T_0=\id_\cB$.
+Recall (see the conventions in the introduction) that a \phantomsectionsemigroup over $\bS$ on a set $\cB$ is a monoid map $t\mapsto T_t$ from $\bS$ into the maps on $\cB$, that is, $T_{st}=T_s\circ T_t$ and $T_0=\id_\cB$.
 A semigroup over $\bS$ on a \nbd{C^*}algebra $\cB$ is a CP-semigroup if all $T_t$ are completely positive (CP) maps.

-\bemp[Convention.~] We shall assume that all our CP-semigroups act on unital \nbd{C^*}algebras.
+\bemp[Convention.~] {conventions!numbered!contractive CP-semigroups@\ref{ucCONV} (contractive CP-semigroups)} We shall assume that all our CP-semigroups act on unital \nbd{C^*}algebras.
 We shall assume that all our CP-semigroups are contractive. \eemp